-higher in HWST 107.
+Class hours: 3 lecture Prereq: Qualified for ENG 100.
+"C" or higher in HWST 107.
 Description: For the past 2,000 years taro, or kalo, has been the main staple and most important food of the Hawaiian people.
 It has also played a very important role in the beliefs and daily lives of Hawaiians.
 This course will study the cultural link between the Hawaiians and kalo through the study of traditional cultivation, maintenance, and processing methods used by the Hawaiians.
 This will occur in conjunction with hands-on experience.

-HWST 281 - Hawaiian Astronomy and Weather Relating to Polynesian Voyaging test score.
+HWST 281 - Hawaiian Astronomy and Weather Relating to Polynesian Voyaging

-Recommended: Qualified for ENG 100 and MATH 24 or acceptable placement
+Class hours: 3 lecture Recommended: Qualified for ENG 100 and MATH 24 or acceptable placement test score.